Last Updated on by

 Anthem Medicare Supplement Plans

 Anthem formed back in 2004 when WellPoint Health Networks, Inc. and Anthem, Inc. merged.
-Then in 2014, WellPoint, Inc. changed it’s corporate name to Anthem, Inc.
+Then in 2014, WellPoint, Inc. changed the corporate name to Anthem, Inc.

 Over the years the company has delivered a number of leading health benefit solutions including products for life insurance, disability benefits, dental, vision, long-term care insurance, etc.

 They are an independent licensee of Blue Cross and Blue Shield Association; their headquarters is located in Indianapolis, Indiana.